 As a real estate investor, maximizing returns and minimizing tax liabilities are key priorities in building a successful portfolio.
 One powerful strategy that investors often utilize is the 1031 exchange, named after Section 1031 of the Internal Revenue Code that allows for the deferral of capital gains taxes on the sale of investment properties.
 This section of the code states in part, “No gain or loss shall be recognized on the exchange of real property held for productive use in a trade or business or for investment if such real property is exchanged solely for property of like kind which is to be held either for productive use in a trade or business or for investment.”
 What many people don't know is that this 1031 exchange is also a powerful estate planning tool that can help you preserve the amount in your estate that you pass to your heirs.
 While this may sound complex, below we breakdown what a 1031 exchange is, the significant tax benefits it offers to real estate investors, and the benefit to using 1031 exchanges in your estate planning.

 *Please be advised that nothing in this article is intended to be used as specific tax advice.
 Lane, Lane & Kelly, LLP is not a certified Tax Specialist.
 For specific questions, please contact a qualified tax expert or accountant.
-The information in this article is intended for eduactional purposes only.
+The information in this article is intended for educational purposes only.

 What is a 1031 Exchange?